ANTHROPOLOGY 101: INTRODUCTION TO ANTHROPOLOGY (HSC)

 Fall.
 Credit, four hours.
 Evolution of the human species, fossil populations, human variation, and primate behavior.
 Weekly lab.

 Fall.
 Credit, three hours.
-An introduction to the overall field of global health and its history, methods, and key principles, with case studies illustrating the burden of disease in nations with strikingly different political-economic context.
-(Cross-listed with Health 250)
+An introduction to the overall field of global health, and its history, methods, and key principles with case studies illustrating the burden of disease in nations with strikingly different political-economic context.
+(Cross- listed with Human Health 250).

 Spring (alternate years).
 Credit, three hours.
 Anthropological perspectives on the people and cultures of different regions of the world.
-May be repeated for credit when topics varies.
+May be repeated for credit when topics vary.

 Spring (alternate years).
 Credit, three hours.
 The history of race – as a scientific concept and as a dominant factor of social identity – from its eighteenth-century origins to the falsification of the biological race hypothesis by modern genetics.